Getting Free

 Facilitator - Laura Hartley

-Laura Hartley is the founder of Scintilla Centre.
+I’m Laura - founder of the Scintilla Centre.

 The Scintilla Approach